avni510/avni510.github.io/_posts/2017-01-11-open-and-closed-principle.markdown

 end
 {% endhighlight %}

-This way if a developer wants to add another shape `#calculate_area` does not need any modification.
-A new class can be created for each shape.
-Allowing the Geometry class to be open for extension, but closed for modification.
+This allows the Geometry class to be open for extension, but closed for modification.